-This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, which statements involve substantial risk and uncertainties.
+This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which statements involve substantial risk and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
-In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential," or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans, or intentions.
+In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "potential," or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans, or intentions.
 Forward-looking statements contained in this Quarterly Report on Form 10-Q include, but are not limited to, statements about:

-- our ability to retain and upgrade paying users; - our ability to attract new users or convert registered users to paying users; - our future financial performance, including trends in revenue, costs of revenue, gross profit or gross margin, operating expenses, paying users, annual recurring revenue, average revenue per user, and free cash flow; - our expectations regarding the challenges and anticipated benefits to our business from our shift to a Virtual First work model as well as the impact to our financial results and business operations as a result of this shift; - our ability to compete successfully in competitive markets; - · possible harm caused by significant disruption of service or loss or unauthorized access to users' content; - our expectations regarding the potential impacts of the outbreak of the COVID-19 pandemic and related public health measures, as well as the potential for a more permanent global shift to remote work, on our business, the business of our customers, suppliers and partners, and the economy; - the demand for our platform or for content collaboration solutions in general; - our ability to effectively integrate our platform with others; - our ability to respond to rapid technological changes, including our ability to take advantage of potential market opportunities arising from what we believe to be a more permanent shift towards remote work; - our ability to achieve or maintain profitability; - our expectations and management of future growth; - our ability to attract, retain, integrate, and manage key and other highly qualified personnel, including in light of our workforce reduction in January 2021 and as we transition to a Virtual First model with an increasingly distributed workforce; - our ability to grow due to our lack of a significant outbound sales force; - our ability to attract large organizations as users; - our ability to offer high-quality customer support; - our ability to protect our brand; - our ability to manage our international expansion; - our capital allocation plans, including expected allocations of cash and timing for our share repurchases and other investments; - our ability to prevent serious errors or defects in our platform;

-- the effects of new laws, policies, taxes, and regulations on our business; - our ability to maintain, protect, and enhance our intellectual property; and - our ability to successfully identify, acquire, and integrate companies and assets.
+- Our ability to retain and upgrade paying users; - Our ability to attract new users or convert registered users to paying users; - Our future financial performance, including trends in revenue, costs of revenue, gross profit or gross margin, operating expenses, paying users, annual recurring revenue, average revenue per user, free cash flow, and the assumptions underlying such trends; - Our expectations regarding the challenges and anticipated benefits to our business from our Virtual First work model as well as the impact to our financial results and business operations as a result of this model; - Our ability to compete successfully in competitive markets; - Our expectations regarding the potential ongoing impacts of the COVID-19 pandemic and related public health measures, as well as the potential for a more permanent global shift to remote work, on our business, the business of our customers, suppliers and partners, and the economy; - The demand for our platform or for content collaboration solutions in general; - Our ability to effectively integrate our platform with others; - Our ability to respond to rapid technological changes, including our ability to take advantage of potential market opportunities arising from what we believe to be a more permanent shift towards remote work; - Our ability to achieve or maintain profitability; - Our expectations around future growth; - Our ability to successfully introduce new products and features; - Our ability to attract, retain, integrate, and manage key and other highly qualified personnel, including as a result of our transition to a Virtual First model with an increasingly distributed workforce; - · Our ability to prevent security breaches and unauthorized access to customer data; - · Our capital allocation plans, including expected allocations of cash and timing for our share repurchases and other investments; - · The effects of new or modified laws, policies, taxes, and regulations on our business; - Our ability to maintain, protect, and enhance our intellectual property; - · The sufficiency of our cash and cash equivalents to meet our liquidity needs; and - Acquisitions of companies and assets.